Jacques Jordaens: The Calling of Peter

 Imagine this work in a private room, above a chimney, so that you have you look up at it.
 In that setting you would completely grasp what perspective the painter is offering.
 Well, this painting was apparently intended for a carpet merchant, by the name of Michiel Wauters.
 It illustrates that Jordaens also supplied large-format paintings for well-to-do citizens.

-Jacques painted this in 1616-1617 in his 23th year; he had been master in the Guild of Saint Luke then for one year only.
-In his early compositions you notice that he still struggles to break free from the traditional representation, in which heads are all at the same height.
-He has his characters lined up and does not develop them in a perspective view.
+Jacques painted this in 1616-1617 at the age of 23; he had been master in the Guild of Saint Luke then for one year only.
+You notice that in his early compositions he still struggles to break free from the traditional representation, in which heads are all at the same height.
+He has his characters lined up and does not show them in a perspective view.

 Route North: opposite the SnijdersRockox House, go through the Ambtmanstraat to the Mutsaardstraat, on the little square in front of the Academy.